EleutherAI/lm-evaluation-harness/docs/new_task_guide.md

     {<sample 2>},
   ]
 ```
-In this case, each sample must follow the same pattern as the samples in the above sets.
+In this case, each sample must contain the same fields as the samples in the above sets--for example, if `doc_to_text` expects an `input` field when rendering input prompts, these provided samples must include an `input` key.

 If neither above options are not set, we will default to train/validation/test sets, in that order.